parksu111/sleep-state/README.md

 These 3 states can be identified through inspection of EEG (electroencephalogram) and EMG (electromyogram) data.
 A major bottleneck in sleep research is that hours of sleep recordings have to be manually annotated by experts, a very time consuming process.
 Here, we will use deep neural networks to automatically classify sleep states based on EEG and EMG data obtained from mice.
-The data used for this project were made available by dedicated researchers at the [Chung Lab](https://chunglab.med.upenn.edu/) and [Weber Lab](https://www.med.upenn.edu/weberlab/) at the University of Pennsylvania Perelman School of Medicine.

 ## Data
 The data used for this project were made available by dedicated researchers at the [Chung Lab](https://chunglab.med.upenn.edu/) and [Weber Lab](https://www.med.upenn.edu/weberlab/) at the University of Pennsylvania Perelman School of Medicine.
 It is the same data used for the 2021 paper 'A probabilistic model for the ultradian timing of REM sleep in mice', which can be found [here](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1009316).
 * The raw sleep recordings used for this project are available for download [here](https://upenn.app.box.com/s/3zcesr4a7l7hgb9andmq4di4t6zvaoql).
-* The processed images used for classification are available for download [here](https://drive.google.com/drive/folders/1vUQLXjNndqqXis1eRZ1o7XjSyOYZcKXu?usp=sharing).
+* The processed images used for classification are available for download [here](https://drive.google.com/drive/folders/1v-PzV_-R47bKG65EnUDEsmWCFTlT4zAo?usp=share_link).

 ### Recording Folder
 Each recording folder has a title of the following structure: 'XXX_XXXXXXn1'.